Jus trium liberorum: Impact

 After being enacted this right was considered valuable, but it soon became a privilege unconnected with three or more births to a citizen.
 Many people did not want the burden of children, but still sought the jus trium liberorum.
 This enticed many people to exploit loopholes in the law, which was often accomplished through illegal means.
 A reward consisting of a percentage of the inheritance involved was offered for spies who caught others illegally benefitting from the jus trium liberorum.
 This reward created a large number of spies due to the lucrative rewards.
 To reduce the problem of spies the reward was then reduced to a quarter of its previous size.

 The jus trium liberorum was also awarded to people in no connection with their number of offspring as a reward by the emperor.
 Often it was awarded in connection with a good deed, military service or as a personal favor.
-Many famous Romans were awarded the jus trium liberorum including Suetonius through a personal favor from Trajan to Pliny the Younger, Martial by Domitian in reward to Martial's flattery, and to Livia in response of the death of Drusus in 9 BCE.
+Many famous Romans were awarded the jus trium liberorum including Suetonius through a personal favor from Trajan to Pliny the Younger, Martial by Domitian in reward to Martial's flattery, and to Livia in response of the death of Drusus in 9 BC.
 Owners of large ships were also granted the jus trium liberorum under the Empire.

-The jus trium liberorum was eventually repealed by Justinian in 534 CE.
+The jus trium liberorum was eventually repealed by Justinian in 534 AD.